 The Audit Committee of the Board of Directors was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee the Company's corporate accounting, disclosure controls and procedures and financial reporting processes and audits of its financial statements.
 The Audit Committee is currently composed of three directors: Messrs.
-Prygocki and Oclassen and Dr. Goldenberg.
-The Audit Committee met two times during 2018.
+Prygocki and Ballaron and Dr. Eichenfield.
+Mr. Prygocki serves as the Chair of the Audit Committee.
+The Audit Committee met four times during 2022.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at www.verrica.com.